TazShetu/cb_test/README.md

 - postman JSON file is also included [change token before test]
 - Test with that if you are running local server at port 8000
 - if shows keys not found error use command "php artisan passport:install"
--

--
--

-- unit test [description include in readme]
+- use command "php artisan test" to unit test feed after seeding
--